kitoware/LibraryManagement/README.md

 ## Overview

-This project is a simple **Library Management System** implemented in Java using Gradle as the build tool.
+This project is a simple **Library Management System** implemented in Java using Gradle as the build tool for CS3140 (SDE) at UVA.
 The system supports the following features:
 - Adding books to the library
 - Registering users
 - Borrowing and returning books